cim-unito/XNAT-PIC/README.md

    pip install -r requirements.txt
    ```

-## Stand-alone Software
+# Stand-alone Software

-XNAT-PIC is available for download and immediately usable without requiring additional configurations on the [Molecular Imaging Center](https://www.cim.unito.it/website/research/research_xnat.php) - University of Turin website.
+XNAT-PIC is available for download and immediately usable without requiring additional configurations on the [Molecular Imaging Center - University of Turin website](https://www.cim.unito.it/website/research/research_xnat.php).

 <!-- USAGE EXAMPLES -->
-## Usage
+# Usage

-### MRI2DICOM and XNAT-PIC Uploader

-You can launch MRI2DICOM and the XNAT-PIC Uploader by running `launcher.py` in your Python IDE or via operating system command-line or terminal:
+You can launch XNAT-PIC by running `launcher.py` in your Python IDE or via operating system command-line or terminal:

 ```
 $ python launcher.py
 ```

-Users can then click on **MRI2DICOM** to convert the ParaVision® (Bruker, Inc. Billerica, MA) raw data to DICOM standard  or on the **XNAT-PIC Uploader** to import the MR image sessions to XNAT, if your images are already in DICOM.
-In the first case, the converter needs to know the directory of the project in ParaVision® format.
+Users can then click on:

+* **DICOM Converter** to convert the ParaVision® (Bruker, Inc. Billerica, MA) raw data to DICOM standard.
+The converter needs to know the directory of the project in ParaVision® format.
 Once the process is over, a new folder with the DICOM images will be created in the same directory.
+* * **Edit Custom Variables** to open an interface designed with features and functions that allow users to easily group
+and categorize information regarding preclinical images.

-The DICOM image dataset can be then uploaded to XNAT.
+* **Uploader** to import the MR image sessions to XNAT, if your images are already in DICOM The DICOM image dataset can be then uploaded to XNAT.
 XNAT-PIC Uploader can upload a single subject or multiple subjects.
 You need to provide the XNAT webpage address and the login details.
 Then users can create a new project or select a pre-existing one in the drop-down menu, browse to the directory and type the number of custom variables.
 A pop-up window notifies the user once the process is complete.

 When uploading DICOM images to XNAT the user can also adopt a more complex structure that automatically sets **custom variables** (up to 3) and their values.
 For example, this data tree structure corresponds to the following custom variables and values: